-The Arkansas Nurse Practice Act authorizes the professional nurse (RN) to provide nursing care.
-Licensed practical nurses (LPNs) and licensed psychiatric technician nurses (LPTNs) provide nursing care under the direction of an RN, APRN, licensed physician or dentist.
+The Arkansas Nurse Practice Act authorizes the RN to provide nursing care.
+LPNs and LPTNs provide nursing care under the direction of an RN, APRN, licensed physician or dentist.

-The Education Chapter of the Arkansas Code addresses the issue of providing for a child's healthcare needs and who is to perform the tasks required.
+Arkansas school health laws annotated addresses the issue of providing for a child's healthcare needs and who may perform the required tasks.